 Holly is an experienced performer, teacher and movement director.
 Holly has always been passionate about how dance and theatre can be used to educate, inspire, rehabilitate as well as entertain a diverse range of audiences.

 After graduating from The Northern School of Contemporary Dance Holly sought to use her skills to promote the amazing possibilities in dance.
 She went on to work in hospitals, prisons, secure training units, specialist school and with refugees and migrants.
 Some of Holly’s credits include: Open clasp Theatre Company ‘Key Change’ (Best of Edinburgh Award, Fringe 2015), and Take Off Festival Scratch artist 2015.

-Ivan has worked professionally in Theatre for 24 years as a Composer, Musician, MD, Sound Designer, Actor and Workshop Facilitator.
+Ivan has worked professionally in Theatre for 30 years as a Composer, Musician, MD, Sound Designer, Actor and Workshop Facilitator.
 He has created work for children and young people with some of the best children's companies and theatres across the UK and is recognised as a leading artist in this field.
-He is the Co Artistic Director of Hiccup Theatre, an Associate Company at Farnham Maltings making work for young audiences which tours the UK.
+He is also Artistic Director of Hiccup Theatre, a small scale Company making work for young audiences which tours the UK.

 Kate designed Michael Morpurgo’s ‘I believe in Unicorns’ for ‘Wizard Presents’.
 The show premiered at Edinburgh Festival and following a national tour enjoyed great success in the West End 2014/15.